| | |

 This is the oldest church in Germany, with the oldest part dating to the 4th century.
 There were many changes over the succeeding centuries, and the church grew to its medieval Romanesque form, much of which is still viewable in the choir screens, some sculptures and the graves.
 New Baroque additions, including some very ornate altars, came in the 17th-18th century.

 Trier Cathedral: Liebfrauenstraße 12.
-Open November-March Monday-Saturday 10:00-17:30 and Sunday 11:30-17:30; April-October Monday-Saturday 10:00-18:00 and Sunday 11:30-18:00.
+Open November-March Monday-Sunday 6:30-17:30.
+April-October Monday-Sunday 6:30-18:00 and Sunday 11:30-18:00.
+Closed during mass.
 Free admission.
 Website.

 The left-hand church is asymmetrical, with a rounded shape in the middle and a tower on either side of it, each square with a pointed roof, and each a different height.
 The entrances are under each tower rather than in the center.
 On each corner is a smaller turret with a pointed roof.
 All of the arches - over the entrances and over each window - are Romanesque.
 The right-hand church has only one short square tower in the middle, but has more gothic lines in terms of the windows' arches.